Mr Gale has been a Co-opted Parent Governor since November 2013. He is on the F&GP Committee and is responsible for RE, PSHE & ICT.

 Rev John Whitney

 Ms Rigby is a Parent Governor.
 She attends the Standards Committee and Full Governing Body meetings.
+Lucy has responsibility for English.

 Mr Conway is a Parent Governor.

-Mr Bonshor is a Parent Governor
+Mrs Bonshor is a Parent Governor

 Our Governing Body 2016 – 2017